 We are all uniquely individual.

 What is your investing philosophy and strategy?
-Please share below in the comments.
+Please scroll down to share your philosophy and strategy in the comments box below.

 Disclaimer: I am not a personal finance adviser.
 Do your own research and contact a professional as needed.
 Tread your own path.